Next Hobby Welding Class Expected in January 2015!

 Cost of the class is $130 plus tax.
 You may register by contacting RTEC at (605) 668-5700 or by emailing firstname.lastname@example.org.

-If you would like to spend a few hours having fun and learning a new crafting technique, you’ll want to sign up for Burlap Embellishments and Knitting Without Needles, two of RTEC’s “just for fun” classes.
-Both of these classes have been offered before and are back by popular demand.
+If you would like to spend a few hours having fun and learning a new crafting technique, you’ll want to watch this space for details on some of RTEC’s upcoming “just for fun” classes.

-The Knitting Without Needles class, also instructed by MaryBeth Herrboldt, will be held from 5:30 to 7:30 p.m. on Tuesday, Oct.
-7, 2014.
+A Knitting Without Needles class, instructed by MaryBeth Herrboldt, will be returning in November 2014.
 In this class, Herrboldt will show you how to knit without needles by using your arms to fashion a trendy infinity scarf.

-Both classes will be held at RTEC, 1200 W. 21st St. and are designed so you can leave with your completed projects in hand.
-Contact RTEC at (605) 668-5700 to register for one or both of these “just for fun” classes.
+Classes will be held at RTEC, 1200 W. 21st St. and are designed so you can leave with your completed projects in hand.
+Contact RTEC at (605) 668-5700 for updates or to suggest additional “just for fun” course ideas.
 Encourage a friend or co-worker to sign up with you and you’ll have a few hours to chat while learning a new crafting technique together.
-See accompanying flyers for complete details.

 First Friday CTE Academy Classes Are Under Way!